-33 Must security interests against non-vessel collateral be registered to be enforceable?
+Must security interests against non-vessel collateral be registered to be enforceable?
 If so, where are such filings made?

-The two most common types of security interest against non-shiprelated collateral are security over the borrower's shares, and security over a bank account.
+The two most common types of security interest against non-ship-related collateral are security over the borrower's shares, and security over a bank account.

 Ship finance lenders will often take a charge over the shares in the borrower company.
-The main advantage of a share charge is that following an event of default (eg, failure of a borrower or guarantor to pay loan instalments as they fall due), the lender will be able to sell the shipowning company as well as the ship itself.
+The main advantage of a share charge is that following an event of default the lender will be able to sell the ship-owning company as an alternative to selling the ship itself.

-In order to secure priority a share charge should be registered at Companies House.
-Although some security created over shares may be subject to the Financial Collateral Arrangements Regulations 2003, which provides that the security does not need to be registered, most practitioners still take a cautious view and register (or attempt to register) the security at Companies House.
+In order to ensure that the charge is not void against a liquidator, administrator or any creditor of the company a share charge created by a UK company should be registered at Companies House.
+Although some security created over shares may be subject to the Financial Collateral Arrangements Regulations 2003, which would mean that the security does not need to be registered, most practitioners still take a cautious view and register (or attempt to register) the security at Companies House.

-How is a security interest over a deposit account established?How is a security interest perfected?
+How is a security interest over a deposit account established?
+How is a security interest perfected?

 A security interest over a deposit account opened with the lender is usually taken by way of a fixed or floating charge (or if the borrower's deposit account is held with a third-party bank, by way of an assignment in favour of the lender).
+In order to do so, written notice of the assignment must be given to the account bank and an acknowledgement obtained in return.

-A fixed charge gives the security taker control over the charged asset.
-If the security taker does not have sufficient control over the asset, a court will characterise the charge as floating and not fixed, even if this was not the intention of the parties.
-For a fixed charge to be taken over a bank account, the account holder must not be able to deal with the money in the charged account without written permission from the security taker.
+A fixed charge or an assignment gives the security taker control over the charged asset.
+If the security taker does not have sufficient control over the asset, a court will re-characterise the charge or assignment as a floating charge rather than a fixed charge or assignment, even if this was not how the charge is expressed to be created.
+For a fixed charge or effective assignment to be taken over a bank account, the account holder must not be able to deal with the money in the charged account without written permission from the security taker.
 If the account is being used frequently in the course of the account holder's business this restriction may be impracticable.

-A floating charge over an account provides the security taker with less security than a fixed charge because a floating charge holder is only paid out of asset realisations after fixed charge holders, the expenses of the insolvent estate and any preferential creditors have all been paid in full and a percentage of the remaining assets has been ring-fenced for payment to unsecured creditors.
-However, a floating charge is often preferred because it allows the account holder more control over the money in the account.
+A floating charge over an account provides the security taker with less robust security than a fixed charge or assignment because a floating charge holder is only paid out of asset realisations after fixed charge holders, the expenses of the insolvent estate and certain preferential creditors have all been paid in full and a percentage of the remaining assets has been ring-fenced for payment to unsecured creditors.
+Moreover, because the charge holder does not control the account it may find that funds have been withdrawn when it comes to enforce.
+However, a floating charge is often preferred precisely because it allows the account holder more control over the money in the account in order to operate its business.
 The account holder is free to withdraw funds from the charged account without the security taker's consent.

-A fixed or floating charge (or assignment) granted by a UK company over a deposit account can be perfected by registering the particulars of the charge at Companies House.
+A fixed or floating charge (or assignment) granted by a UK company over a deposit account will need to be registered at Companies House within 21 days otherwise the charge will be void against a liquidator, administrator or any creditor of the company.

-35 How are security interests in non-vessel collateral enforced?
+How are security interests in non-vessel collateral enforced?